 BBN (originally Bolt, Beranek and Newman and now part of Raytheon) was best known in the old days for developing the packet switching technology that formed Arpanet and this Internet that we all take for granted.
 You can read more about them here, or a LOT more about them in this PDF.

 Anyway, speaking there was a hoot, as you might imagine… it was a hotbed of übergeekery, and with an audience like that, I didn’t have to translate at all.
 The technical details and puns came fast and furious.
-This is one of very few videos I have of BEHEMOTH walkthroughs, and I’m glad I was in an environment where I did not have to translate.
-It’s a digitized dub-of-a-dub, so video quality is poor, but it’s fun anyway.
+This is one of very few videos I have of a full BEHEMOTH walkthrough, and I’m glad I was in an environment where I could really have fun with it.
+(It’s a dub-of-a-dub, so video quality is poor, but it’s one of the best show ‘n tells I have from this epoch.)

 High Tech Nomadness in Dataspace